ahsanaqueel/AI-Keywords-Extractor-React-OpenAI/README.md

 # https://aikeywordsextractor.netlify.app/

-you need to add your openAI Credentials
+in case you are cloning you need to add your openAI Credentials<br/>
+put your credentials in .env file

 REACT_APP_OPENAI_API_KEY=<br/>
 REACT_APP_OPENAI_API_URL=